about black uhuru

 As the new millennium approached Duckie found Andrew Bee’s once again from Waterhouse.
 Bee’s first tour with the band was in 1996 in Brazil.
 They released two albums “Unification” in 1998 & “Dynasty” in 2001.
 In 2002 they reunited with Sly & Robbie for an international world tour & released a live album/dvd “Dubbin it Live”.
 The group resurfaced in 2010 & has been touring extensively throughout Europe, South America & the United States.
 In 2012 they performed in a Broadway musical in Los Angeles called “Loving the Silent Tears”.
 In 2013 Duckie was awarded a lifetime achievement award from the IRWMA.
 In 2017 they released a new single & music video “Jah Guide” a Peter Tosh tribute that featured Bugle.

 In 2018 the longly awaited new album "As The World Turns" was finally releaesd.
 The first album in over 15 years was nominated for "Best Reggae Album" for the 61st Grammy Awards.
 The album was produced by Duckie Simpson & Horace Campbell & mixed by Jermiaine Forde.
 The album has 15 tracks with Duckie on lead & features collaborations with Agent Sasco & Prezident Brown.
-Two music videos for "Chalice" & "War Crime" were released.
-In 2018 Black Uhuru played at the One Love Festival in New Zealand in January, headlined the Austin Reggae Festival in April, played at Rotterdam in Amsterdam & No Logo Festival in France in the summer & toured the East Coast in September.
-In 2019 Black Uhuru toured the West Coast, Hawaii & East Coast where they appeared on NPR's "Tiny Desk" concert series.
+Two music videos for "Chalice" & "War Crime" were released from the new album.
+In 2018 Black Uhuru played the One Love Festival in New Zealand in January, headlined the Austin Reggae Festival in April, played at Rotterdam in Amsterdam & No Logo Festival in France over the summer & toured the East Coast in September.
+In 2019 Black Uhuru toured the West Coast, Hawaii & the East Coast where they appeared on NPR's "Tiny Desk" concert series.
+The video was released on Black Friday November 29th.
 A new single was just released "I See You" from the new "Tropical House Cruises to Jamaica Reloaded" album by Contractor Music.

 Black Uhuru is currently working on a new album & planning a world tour for 2020...